-In 1996, Secretary Hagel was elected to the United States Senate and represented Nebraska until 2009.
-While in the Senate, he was a senior member of the Foreign Relations; Banking, Housing and Urban Affairs; and Intelligence Committees.
-He chaired the Foreign Relations International Economic Policy, Export and Trade Promotion Subcommittee; and the Banking Committee’s International Trade and Finance, and Securities Subcommittees.
-Secretary Hagel also served as the Chairman of the Congressional-Executive Commission on China and the Senate Climate Change Observer Group.
+Hagel served two terms in the United States Senate (1997-2009) representing the state of Nebraska.
+Hagel was a senior member of the Senate Foreign Relations; Banking, Housing and Urban Affairs; and Intelligence Committees.
+He Chaired the Foreign Relations International Economic Policy, Export and Trade Promotion Subcommittee; and the Banking Committee’s International Trade and Finance, and Securities Subcommittees.
+Hagel also served as the Chairman of the Congressional-Executive Commission on China and the Senate Climate Change Observer Group.

 Download hi-res version of portrait photo